How do I file for a week of benefits?

 Do not share your PIN or keep it written where others may find it!

 You will be held responsible for benefits fraudulently claimed under your PIN.
 If you forget your PIN, contact us at (208) 332-8942 and a consultant will reset your PIN.

 *IMPORTANT NOTE: Remember your PIN.
 No one at the Idaho Department of Labor will know your permanent PIN.

 How do you use the Continued Claim Report form?

 If for some reason you cannot use the Internet Continued Claim reporting system, you can file a Continued Claim Report form.
-The Continued Claim Report form is a card which must be filled out by hand and either mailed or hand-delivered to the local office.
+The Continued Claim Report form is a card which must be filled out by hand and either mailed or faxed to us.
 This card usually covers a two-week period so you are paid once every two weeks.
 There is always the chance a card can be lost or destroyed.
 Please consider these things, and if possible, use the Internet Continued Claim systems.